 Once the icing is cooled, you'll want to move quickly through coating each of your Oreos while the icing is at that 'just right' temperature.

-- The easiest way to coat your Oreos completely is to simply drop them into your saucepan of icing.
+- Drop Oreos into icing.
+The easiest way to coat your Oreos completely is to simply drop them into your saucepan of icing.

-- Use tongs to grab the cookies right after dropping them into the warm icing, and turn to coat all sides.
+- Coat all sides.
+Use tongs to grab the cookies right after dropping them into the warm icing, and turn to coat all sides.

-- Lift each coated Oreo cookie and allow the icing to drip for a second until it can be lifted away. *The icing will run freely off the Oreos, once it slows to a drip it can be moved.
+- Lift and drip.
+Lift each coated Oreo cookie and allow the icing to drip for a second until it can be lifted away. *The icing will run freely off the Oreos, once it slows to a drip it can be moved.

-- Transfer each of the coated cookies to your prepared workstation, leaving approximately 1-inch spacing between the fudge covered Oreos.
+- Transfer.
+Place each of the coated cookies on your prepared workstation, leaving approximately 1-inch spacing between the fudge covered Oreos.

-- The coated cookies will take about 1 hour to set up at room temperature.
-This can be done in about 30 minutes if the cookies can be refrigerated.
+- Cool and set.
+The coated cookies will take about 1 hour to set up at room temperature.
+This can be done in about 30 minutes if the cookies are refrigerated.

-- Once set, the cookies can be trimmed, if desired.
+- Trim and remove.
+Once set, the cookies can be trimmed, if desired.
 Use a sharp knife to trace around the round cookies, then push each cookie up from underneath the parchment paper. *If your fudge coated cookies are too sticky to be removed easily, allow them to set up longer.

-- Trimmed edges can be smoothed by running your fingertips over the edges for a very tidy appearance.
+- Smooth and serve.
+Trimmed edges can be smoothed by running your fingertips over the edges for a very tidy appearance.